Code1983/qbitleap/Python/CloudClient/readme.md

 This uses D-wave cloud client.
 Embedding would require other tools.
-Not sure of best approach.